Steelers not getting ahead of themselves against 0-8 Lions - WHIZ News

 “Look, we’ve got our hands full, but it’s why you play the game,” Campbell said.
 “We’re not going out there to just get punched in the face either, but we have to know what we’re getting ready to walk into, which I think we’re all very aware of.”

-While the game looks like a breather — comparatively speaking — to the minefield that awaits the Steelers over the second half of the season, they’re well aware they haven’t played well enough to overlook anyone.
+While the game looked like a breather — comparatively speaking — to the minefield that awaits the Steelers over the second half of the season, they’re well aware they haven’t played well enough to overlook anyone.
+And now they are without their starting quarterback.

 “We do understand that they’re an 0-8 football team that’s faced a lot of adversity, but this is the National Football League,” Pittsburgh coach Mike Tomlin said.
 “There are no FCS games, there are no Group of Five games, there are no homecomings.
 Each and every week, you’re up against it.”